Retrofit docmeta into an existing docs repo

 # Permissive default for the long tail.schemas: - ./schemas/permissive.json

-Section titled “Step 5 — Ratchet strictness over time”The permissive schema was a starting line, not a destination.
+Section titled “Step 5: Ratchet strictness over time”The permissive schema was only ever a starting line.
 Once an area is under the gate and contributors are keeping it clean, tighten the standard: add a recommended field, then make it required when coverage is high.
 Do this one field at a time so the build never takes a big hit.

-The staged technique — validate a field’s format first, drive coverage, then promote it to required — has its own guide.
+The staged technique has its own guide: validate a field’s format first, drive coverage, then promote it to required.
 Follow it each time you raise the bar.

 What you have now

-Section titled “What you have now”A repo that went green on day one, a CI gate that has been catching regressions since before the standard was finished, and a folder-by-folder path to the stricter rules you actually want.
+Section titled “What you have now”A repo that went green on day one, a CI gate that has been catching regressions since before the standard was finished, a folder-by-folder path to the stricter rules you actually want, and a way to clear the existing backlog without a data-entry marathon.
 You adopted docmeta without a flag day and without a backlog of red checks blocking everyone’s work.